How to audit your website loading performance with PageSpeed

 Let's reverse-engineer it together.

-All you need to do is to enter the full URL of the website and pick the mode you want to check (desktop or mobile) respectively in cells B1 and B2.
-These two cells are the argument of Rows'
+All you need to do is to enter the full URL of the website and pick the mode you want to check (desktop or mobile) respectively in cells B1 and B2 of the Setup table.

 - the keys, i.e. the values Rows will check against before allowing for the update.
 Here, the date and the URL.

 - the destination table's header.
 Here the log table (range

 Instead of coming back to the spreadsheet and triggering the function manually, by hitting Enter in the Full URL field, you can set up a Refresh Schedule in Pagespeed Data Table: to do it, just open the option menu in the table's top right corner ... and click on Edit Table

 The switch on the toggle and choose a frequency (e.g. every day 08:00)

 Finally, if you are using Notion or any other internal tools that support iframes to build a report, you can embed any table or chart of this spreadsheet in your document.
 Just click on the ... icon in the top right corner of any table or chart and pick Embed.
 A modal will open, as follows:

 Before embedding, you need to grant access to it.
 To do so, toggle on the Share privately option and then hit the Copy URL button: your element is now ready to be pasted into your favorite tool.